rbuerki/most-brutal-cannibal-corpse/README.md

 # Using Data to Find the Most Brutal Cannibal Corpse Song

-A repository containing code for a little analytics project in Python to identify the most brutal song based on audio features and analysis of the lyrics.
-I have written a [blogpost on Medium](https://medium.com/p/bf318d0b3ef4/) about it that gives a nice overview over the approach and the result.
-But the jupyter notebooks here go a little deeper explaining and analyzing certain aspects of the project.
+A repository containing code for an analytics project in Python to identify the most brutal song based on audio features and analysis of the lyrics.
+I have written a [blogpost on Medium](https://medium.com/p/bf318d0b3ef4/) about it.
+That post gives a nice overview over the approach and the result.
+The jupyter notebooks provided here go a little deeper in explaining and analyzing certain aspects of the project.

 In case you don't know what Cannibal Corpse is - shame on you!
 Follow this [link](https://en.wikipedia.org/wiki/Cannibal_Corpse), please.